 We recommend you obtain multiple appraisals from different websites to minimize the risk of receiving a low estimate.

-It can be challenging to find the most accurate online home appraisal tool, as new providers frequently introduce new tools and improve their technology.
-However, the real estate giant Zillow owns one of the most notoriously inaccurate home valuation tools in the market.
+Finding the most accurate online home appraisal tool can be challenging, as new providers frequently introduce new tools and improve their technology.
+However, the real estate giant Zillow owns one of the market’s most notoriously inaccurate home valuation tools.

 Their Zestimate appraisal is well known for its inaccuracy despite their claim of always being within 4.5 percent of a home’s actual value.
 Some high-profile examples include former Zillow CEO Spencer Rascoff listing and selling his homes at more than 30% off of the Zestimate appraisal.